Wilkuu-2/AlgorithmsProcessing/A1/A1_9_Text_Questions.md

 # Question 1.9
-1. an object is a member of a class, eatch object stores a variable. classes is where individual objects are created
+1. An object is a realization of a class, where a class is a blueprint of data and methods that act on this data somehow.

 2.

 3. A constructor is a method where the code for initialization of objects of a class lives.